GeorgeDewar/worshiphelper-plugin/README.md

 # PowerWorship

+***Note:** This project inadvertently shares the name of a similar product advertised at www.powerworship.com.
+They are not related and I will consider renaming this one.*

-Effortlessly build your Sunday Morning slides by adding songs and bible readings
+Effortlessly build your Sunday Morning slides by adding songs and bible readings.

 PowerWorship is a PowerPoint plugin that streamlines the process of adding existing presentations (for example, songs) to a PowerPoint presentation.
 It also makes it effortless to add nicely formatted bible passages.